isabella232/experience-manager-guides-learn.en/help/tutorials/oxygen-connector/use-aem-connector.md

 ### Missing AEM Guides panel {#id192BH200ZAX}

-Issue
-:   If you do not see the AEM Guides panel in Oxygen XML Author, try the following solutions:
+**Issue** - If you do not see the AEM Guides panel in Oxygen XML Author, try the following solutions:

 Solution 1:

-:   1.
-In Oxygen XML Author, enable the plugin.
+1. In Oxygen XML Author, enable the plugin.

     Click **Options** \> **Preferences** \> **Plugins** and select **Oxygen Plugin for Adobe Experience Manager Guides.**